geneontology/annotation_extensions/dependent_on.md

+# Dependent_on

-# Dependent_on has been used in 1800 annotations
+This has been used in [1800 annotations](https://docs.google.com/spreadsheets/d/1EMOPz40-ArYlNBPJa9dfeIXXiPKmo8HpPH4o61TQgDM/edit#gid=0)

 It has been proposed that this relationship is depreciated Suggestions need to be made to:
 * 1. explain how to capture the current annotations to this term in GO AE field
 * 2. document whether or not the information should be in GO at all

-# Dependent_on, I have just extracted a selection of GOC annotations for examples
+## Examples

-Many of these look like the extension information cannot be covered using the AE current relationships, and may be out of the scope of GO
+Many of these look like the extension information cannot be covered using the AE current relationships, and may be out of the scope of GO.
 Considerable guidance is required in order to ensure edits follow consistent approach, ie improved documentation

-## ChEBI ID
+### ChEBI ID
 SOURCE| ANNOTATED| GO_ID | GO_NAME | ANNOTATION EXTENSIONS | EVIDENCE | PUB TYPE | PUB ACC |
 ------|----------|-------|---------|-----------------------|----------|----------|---------|
 SGD | P25632 | GO:0015616 | DNA translocase activity | dependent_on(CHEBI:15422: ATP | IDA | PMID | 17918861

 wide range of BP and MFs with ChEBI IDs.
 Possible activated\_by or has\_input?

-## GO ID
+### GO ID
 SOURCE| ANNOTATED| GO_ID | GO_NAME | ANNOTATION EXTENSIONS | EVIDENCE | PUB TYPE | PUB ACC |
 ------|----------|-------|---------|-----------------------|----------|----------|---------|
 PARL | O75460 | GO:0006379 | mRNA cleavage | dependent_on(GO:0042803 protein homodimerization activity | IDA | PMID | 21317875